ferociousfox/react-help-que/README.md

 Require a 'key' when iterating inside a .map().

 ### State
 In React, state refers to the current condition and/or circumstance of a component or other relevant data.
 State is data in an application that is dynamic.
 If a component needs to alter data, that data must be stored in something called state, never a prop; Props are read-only!
 States are fluid and ever-changing, props are not.
 Components should only update their own state.
 To make your UI interactive, you need to be able to trigger changes to your underlying data model.

-React makes this easy with state.
+*Not all components are capable of possessing state!*

 State is not:
 * static